CodeWarriorr/erc2280/README.md

 ## Introduction

-The popularity of meta transactions is rising thanks to actors of the community (Austin Thomas Griffith, the MetaCartel, Ronan Sandford, and a lot more).
-ERC-1776 was published in February 2019 to start a standardization process around the implementation of native meta transactions as extensions of well-known standards.
-I introduce today the beginning of a discussion to create a precise specification for an ERC-20 (only) extension to add native meta transaction, the `mTKN` standard (meta token).
+The popularity of meta transactions is rising thanks to actors of the community (Austin Thomas Griffith, the MetaCartel, and many more).
+ERC-1776 was published in February 2019 by Ronan Sandford to start a standardization process around the implementation of native meta transactions as extensions of well-known standards.
+I introduce today the beginning of a discussion to create a precise specification for an ERC-20 (only) extension to add native meta transactions; the `mTKN` standard (meta token).
 This standard should focus on simplicity, and is a major step in the development of standardized relay networks.

+## Goal

+Use ERC-712 signatures to trigger `transfer`, `transferFrom` or `approve` methods on an ERC-20 token.
+To do this, we introduce 3 new methods: `signedTransfer`, `signedTransferFrom` and `signedApprove`.
+Give the ERC-712 signature to anyone willing to put it on the blockchain for you, and it will trigger the required action.

+- Setup a standard for wallets and web3 browsers to properly understand these types of signatures and adapt their UI
+- Setup a standard for Relays to properly integrate any new tokens following the standard

+## Example Use Cases

+- **Transfer Tokens without paying for ETH gas**: this a better practice than giving eth to your users so they can make the transactions
+- **Pay for gas with the token**: the procotol supports a reward argument that redirects funds to the relayer when signature is properly uploaded.
+- **Make your tokens $ETH independent**: Setup a network of relayers (accounts that want to submit signatures for you in exchange of the reward) and the token users will never have to buy ETH to use the token

 ## Abstract